mcvm-launcher/mcvm/README.md

 ### Control
 You don't have to just use the packages from the official repositories.
 You can use whatever local or remote package repository you please with whatever priority, as long as they match the API standard.
 The syncing of package files from repositories is a separate process that only happens when you explicitly say so.
 Changes to packages will never break your game without your knowledge.

-### Automatic installation of modifications
+## Automatic installation of modifications
 Although there is currently only support for a few modifications, such as Fabric, Quilt, and Paper, we hope to eventually install every popular modloader, server implementation, and proxy automatically.
+You can see a list of available modifications [here](docs/Modifications.md)

-### Game options management
+## Game options management
 With the official launcher, changing versions often means your configuration breaks.
 In most instanced launchers, creating a new instance doesn't bring your options along with it.
 MCVM combines the best of both.

 Global options for your clients and servers can be defined in simple files that propagate seamlessly.
 Even though Mojang changes the formats for their options files often, MCVM's options are consistent and fully backwards compatible.

-### Snapshots and backups
+## Snapshots and backups
 Easily create named backups of the files you want to, and not the ones you don't.

-### Support for many types of users
+## Support for many types of users
 You can log in with Microsoft, as a demo user, or not at all.
 You don't need to have an internet connection to play.
 Support for alternative authentication and skin servers will come in the future.

-### Presets and sensible defaults
+## Presets and sensible defaults
 There are many available presets for popular sets of game options that optimize servers, such as Aikar's or Krusic's.
 Although you can configure a lot, you don't have to to get a great experience.

-### Fast and resource-efficient
+## Fast and resource-efficient
 MCVM does a lot of work in parallel and is shipped as a single binary without the need for any runtime.
 The linked instances data model MCVM uses allows separation of data while still sharing large files using hardlinks.
 Optimizing disk use is a big focus.

-### Extremely configurable and modular
+## Extremely configurable and modular
 MCVM has a deep amount of configuration for pretty much every part of the application.
 Its availablity as a library, integrations, and flexible command-line interface allow scripting many different parts.
 With your permission, packages can access the local filesystem and run commands to fit your needs.

-### Compatability and stability as a feature
+## Compatability and stability as a feature
 Where others may take shortcuts, MCVM strives for perfect compatability with Mojang's formats.

 ## Use cases